How to Endorse Checks Payable to Multiple People

-Checks are almost always made payable to a specific person or organization, but sometimes a single check is made out to multiple people.
-For example, a check might be written to a married couple, several roommates, or any other joint owners of an asset.
-The wording on those checks is important and will dictate how to handle the check.
+Checks are almost always payable to a specific person or organization, but sometimes a single check is made out to multiple people.
+For example, a check might go to a married couple, several roommates, or any other set of joint owners.
+The wording on those checks is important, and it dictates how to handle the check.

 The key is whether the word "and" or "or" appears between each person's name:

 - “And” means that everybody named on the check must sign

-If you've ever studied symbolic logic or computer programming, you're probably already familiar with the concepts.
+If you ever studied symbolic logic or computer programming, you're probably already familiar with that concept.

 "And" Means Everybody

 Everybody named on the payee line must sign for checks that use “and.”
 For example, both John and Jane should sign a check made payable to "John and Jane Doe."

-When to sign: Banks need to verify the identity of everybody endorsing the check.
-If a check is payable to two names, and you’re depositing the funds into an account with the same two names, there’s little risk.
-However, if you want to cash the check, there’s a risk that one person will forge everybody else’s signature and run off with the money.
-Likewise, banks may have special rules when the names on the check don’t match the names on an account.
+When to sign: Banks need to verify the identity of everybody endorsing a check.
+If a check is payable to two parties and you’re depositing the funds into an account with the same two names, there’s hardly any risk.
+But if somebody wants to cash the check, there’s a risk that one person will forge everybody else’s signature and run off with the money.
+Additionally, banks might have specific rules for when the names on the check don’t match the names on an account.

 All together?
-Some banks require that all of the payees endorse the check together in front of a bank employee.
-Everybody will need to bring valid identification to prove that they’re allowed to endorse that check.
-Other banks will accept a check when just one of the payees has an account.
+Some banks require that all of the payees endorse the check together, in front of a bank employee.
+Everybody needs to bring valid identification to prove that they’re allowed to endorse that check.
+Other banks can accept a check when just one of the payees has an account.
 As you might imagine, banks are especially careful with checks that involve high dollar amounts.
 For a small amount such as a five-dollar check, one person can often endorse and deposit without the hassle of getting everybody together.